Exclusive - U.N. set to lift Ivory Coast diamond ban, tweak arms embargo

 The draft resolution requests Ivory Coast update the council on its action plan "for diamonds, including on any enforcement activities involving illegal smuggling, development of its customs regime, and reporting of financial flows from diamonds."

-In October, the experts estimated the annual value of illicit diamond trade to be between $12 million (7 million pounds) and $23 million.
+In October, the experts estimated the annual value of illicit diamond trade to be between $12 million and $23 million.

 Before the embargo, Ivory Coast produced about 300,000 carats of diamond a year, valued at around $25 million, according to industry experts.
 Ivorian authorities have said they would like to relaunch the sector to fund post-war reconstruction.